iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Finally, traffic offenders can make traffic ticket payments over the phone by calling 515–348–4788 during work hours on weekdays.

-Generally, the decided mode of payment depends on the individual’s preferences and the services offered at the court where the citation was issued.
+The chosen mode of payment depends on the individual’s preferences and the services offered at the court where the citation was issued.
 The individual may call the court clerk ahead to confirm what services are available or visit the court/county website for more information.

 Can You Pay Iowa Traffic Tickets Online?